 While training on workplace harassment is an annual or biennial requirement for employers in most states, HR and L&D teams can conduct additional microlearning trainings on specific topics to remote work.
 Emtrain has lessons for video conferencing conduct, instant message etiquette, and a suite of other microlessons.
 Microlearning is a valuable addition to a compliance training program because it can hone in on more niche topics than a broader training, while reinforcing general workplace culture best practices.

 Addressing these issues from a workplace culture standpoint is a great way to develop healthy organizational norms and practices; but as we are fundamentally changing the way we work, it is crucial to remind employees of specific harassment policies and take a hardline stance against inappropriate behavior.
-Revise your harassment prevention policy to reflect new instances in which remote harassment might pop up, and communicate what exactly constitutes harassment.
+Revise your harassment prevention policy to reflect new instances in which remote workplace harassment might pop up, and communicate what exactly constitutes harassment.
 According to the United States EEOC…

 “Harassment is unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
 Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”